siobhon-egan/2025-11-13-COMBINE-WA/README.md

 Hosting venue: Pawsey Supercomputing Research Centre

-This is a lesson for the COMBINE WA workshop.
+This is a lesson for the COMBINE WA workshop (afternoon session).

+See the website version of the lesson https://siobhonlegan.com/2025-11-13-COMBINE-WA-afternoon/

 ---